What is raw honey?

 Raw Honey vs Honey

-The major difference between raw honey and honey is the degree of processing.
-Commercial honey is pasteurized, or heated to a high temperature, and filtered to remove the pollen and other impurities.
-The resulting honey has a smoother consistency and is easier to drizzle from a bottle.
-However, pasteurizing also removes honey’s naturally-occurring nutrients and antioxidants.
-Many consider this practice completely unnecessary, as honey does not need to be pasteurized in the same way as milk because it is highly acidic and a natural bacteria inhibitor.
+The main difference between raw honey and honey is the level of processing.
+Commercial honey is pasteurized or heated to high temperatures and filtered to remove pollen and other impurities.
+The resulting honey will be stable, smooth and prone to drizzling from bottles.
+However, heat sterilization also eliminates natural nutrients and honey antioxidants.
+Since honey is very acidic and a natural antibacterial agent, it does not need to be pasteurized like milk, so many agree that this is not necessary.